petershin/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/virtual-instances.md

 - Security
 - Content and Data

-This section of articles focuses on the *Platform* settings.
+Here you can learn about the Platform settings.

 ![Instance Settings has several Platform categories.](./virtual-instances/images/02.png)